daattali/beautiful-jekyll/README.md

 Optional: You may want to configure a webhook to prevent old inactive branches (representing approved comments) from stacking up.
 You can refer to [Staticman's documentation](https://staticman.net/docs/webhooks) for details.
 Make sure to input the **Payload URL** according to your chosen `endpoint`.
 For example, the default `endpoint` is `https://staticman3.herokuapp.com/v3/entry/github/`, so the corresponding **Payload URL** should be `https://staticman3.herokuapp.com/v1/webhook`.

+### Utterances comments - gitlab issuse

+To use utterances(https://github.com/utterance/utterances), you first need prepare a public repo(already existing or create a new) to store comments, and then make sure the [utterances app](https://github.com/apps/utterances) is installed on the repo, otherwise users will not be able to post comments. **Note** If your repo is a fork, navigate to it's settings tab and confirm the issues feature is turned on.
+Lastly, fill in the `uttenance` parameters in the Utterances section of `_config.yml`.

 ### Adding Google Analytics to track page views

 Beautiful Jekyll lets you easily add Google Analytics to all your pages.
 This will let you track all sorts of information about visits to your website, such as how many times each page is viewed and where (geographically) your users come from.
 To add Google Analytics, simply sign up to [Google Analytics](https://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `google_analytics` parameter in `_config.yml`.